 An HRA account is a health reimbursement arrangements.
+Wondering how an HRA account works?
 Overall, HRA accounts are fairly simple — an employer picks an HRA option and sets a budget.
 Then the employer reimburses an employee for an insurance premium, medical bills, or for a procedure.
 However, the rules and regulations surrounding HRA accounts can be a little confusing.
 Here's what to know about HRA accounts.